-The inner and outer piston assemblies have been split on Figure A so that the lower half illustrates the position of the pistons when the unit is closed, either because deadman air pressure is not applied or because the fuel sense pressure and the piston spring have overpowered the air pressure, and other opening forces that might be present.
+The inner and outer piston assemblies have been split on Figure A so that the lower half illustrates the position of the pistons when the unit is closed, either because deadman fuel reference pressure is not applied or because the fuel sense pressure and the piston spring have overpowered the fuel reference pressure, and other opening forces that might be present.
 The upper half of the piston assembly on Figure A illustrates the position of the pistons when the unit is partly open and regulating fuel pressure.

-By referring to Figure A while reading this section of the manual it should assist you in achieving a thorough understanding of the unit's operation.
+Referring to Figure A while reading this section of the manual should assist you in achieving a thorough understanding of the unit's operation.

 With the coupler engaged and the poppets open, hydrant pressure is available at the unit's outer piston seat.
-The unit's piston is held normally closed by piston spring force until air pressure is applied, usually through a 3-way normally closed valve known as a deadman valve (since release of the valve's handle blocks air pressure supply to, and vents air from, the unit).
+The unit's piston is held normally closed by piston spring force until fuel reference pressure is applied, usually through a normally closed 3-way valve.

-In common with pilot operated pressure control valves, this direct operated unit incorporates an air pressure over regulated fuel pressure bias.
+In common with pilot operated pressure control valves, this direct operated unit incorporates a fuel reference pressure over regulated fuel pressure bias.
 In this direct operated unit, however, the bias is provided by the main piston spring, which is not adjustable.

-So, it is necessary to adjust the deadman air pressure applied to the valve to achieve the desired delivery pressure.
+So, it is necessary to adjust the fuel reference pressure applied to the valve to achieve the desired delivery pressure.

-At any rate, if the regulated pressure at the remote sensed delivery point is considered to be too high, or too low, it is a simple matter to either increase, or decrease, the air pressure to achieve the desired delivery pressure.
-Of course, if the delivery pressure is low because inlet pressure is insufficient to overcome system resistance at high flow rates, then increasing the air pressure will not increase the delivery pressure (since the unit is already full open under those conditions) and will result in higher downstream pressure during normal shutoff.
-It should also be understood that using very high air pressure to compensate for system pressure losses will result in high shutoff and surge arrest pressures.
+At any rate, if the regulated pressure at the remote sensed delivery point is considered to be too high, or too low, it is a simple matter to either increase, or decrease, the fuel reference pressure to achieve the desired delivery pressure.
+Of course, if the delivery pressure is low because inlet pressure is insufficient to overcome system resistance at high flow rates, then increasing the fuel reference pressure will not increase the delivery pressure (since the unit is already full open under those conditions) and will result in higher downstream pressure during normal shutoff.
+It should also be understood that using very high fuel reference pressure to compensate for system pressure losses will result in high shutoff and surge arrest pressures.